12 real estate agent tax deductions you shouldn’t miss

 If you have a space reserved strictly for business, you have two ways to calculate your deductions:

-• The simple route: Deduct $5 per square foot of your home office, up to 300 square feet.
+1. Simplified method: Deduct $5 per square foot of your home office, up to 300 square feet.
+For example, a 120 sq. ft. office would give you a $600 deduction.

-Even if you don’t claim a home office deduction, you can deduct a percentage of your internet and cell phone bills if you use those utilities at home for business purposes.
+Even if you don’t claim a home office deduction, you can still deduct the business portion of your internet and cell phone bills if you use them for work — a common write-off for real estate agents who spend much of their day on calls and emails.

 5. Office supplies